Dr. Tom O’Neill

 Samantha joined the lab in Fall 2019 as a PhD student.
 She completed her B.A. first class honours in Psychology with a minor in Management at the University of Alberta Augustana Campus in 2016.
 She began her Master’s in I/O at the University of Calgary the same year, graduating in summer 2018.
 Her Ph.D. research interests include health and well-being in the workplace, psychological contract processes, and dynamic methods.
 In her free time, she enjoys kickboxing, tap dancing, bike riding, crocheting, and cross stitching.

 Erika joined the ITP lab in October 2017 as a Research Assistant.
 She recently completed a BA in Psychology with First Class Honours under Dr. O’Neill’s direction, after leaving a 10+ ear career in management consulting at a global engineering firm.
 Erika is focused on exploring what multidisciplinary teams can do to optimize their performance, and to help bridge the gap between research and industry practices.
 She aspires to continue this line of research in a MSc. in Industrial/Organizational Psychology at the University of Calgary.

 Chief Financial Officer

 Randi joined the lab as a Research Assistant in Fall 2012 and rose through the ranks to Senior Research Coordinator after showing her amazing organizational skills.
-She previously completed her Bachelor of Management with a minor in Social Responsibility at the University of Lethbridge and recently completed her Psychology degree at the University of Calgary; she is now pursuing her Master’s of Counselling with the University of Seattle Calgary Branch.
-When she is not in the lab, Randi manages a bar in Okotoks and spends quality time with her animals at home.
+She previously completed her Bachelor of Management with a minor in Social Responsibility at the University of Lethbridge and completed her Psychology degree at the University of Calgary.
+More recently, Randi completed her Master of Counselling with University of Seattle in Calgary.
+When she is not in the lab, Randi provides Indigenous Counselling at her private practice.

 Aung has been working with the ITP Lab since Summer 2014.
 Zaw developed the online assessment platform for the lab.
 Zaw has implemented software interfaces to communicate with MRI hardware, developed codes to analyze large genetic datasets aiming at identifying the genotype of individuals with Developmental Topographical Disorientation, created a proprietary Electronic Medical Records (EMR) system for use in Family Practice clinics, and during his time at SMART Technologies, worked on a variety of Interactive Whiteboards on a variety of Operating Systems and Web Platforms.